CopperEgg/apidocs/revealuptime/tags.md

 CURL Response:

-Response is JSON with an array of all defined RevealUptime tags.
+Response is JSON with an array of all Probe tags.

 {% highlight sh %}
 [